postgresml/pgcat/README.md

 ### Statistics reporting

-The stats are very similar to what Pgbouncer reports and the names are kept to be comparable.
+The stats are very similar to what PgBouncer reports and the names are kept to be comparable.
 They are accessible by querying the admin database `pgcat`, and `pgbouncer` for compatibility.

 ```
 psql -h 127.0.0.1 -p 6432 -d pgbouncer -c 'SHOW DATABASES'